 The aim of the course is to get each person to learn archery to a standard allowing him or her to become a full member at Blaidd Field Archers.
 We cannot guarantee each archer will reach that standard, but at least 90% do.

 We supply all of the archery equipment you will need for the beginners’ course – our advice, is, however, enthusiastic you become (and many do) – try to resist the urge to buy your own equipment before you take beginners course.
 It’s very easy to buy the wrong kit and this can be an expensive mistake.

 We offer individual coaching and group sessions and can tailor the course to the participants.
 We find the best way to learn archery is during our one day course.
 Although it can be quite intensive and tiring, you can beat learning archery in this way.

 There are many different forms of archery, but for the purposes of our courses, we will be teaching people to shoot ‘bare bow’ style.
 This means shooting instinctively without the use of sights on the bow.
 This is the purest form of archery and is a great way to learn archery if you want to shoot field archery.

-If you decide you would like to continue with archery after completing the course, you would be very welcome to become a member of Blaidd Field Archers.
 The costs of archery are relatively inexpensive compared to many sports.
 Basic costs to be budgeted for would include:

 - Membership fees to the governing body.
-We are affiliated to the three main governing bodies in archery.
+We are affiliated with the three main governing bodies in archery.
 NFAS, Archery GB and IAFF.
 We will recommend the body you should join at the end of the course.

 - Membership fees to Blaidd Field Archers.
 The final fee is to our club, this fee covers our costs to run the club, pay for our shooting ground, maintenance, and new equipment.
 We always aim to keep this fee as low as possible.
 Here is a link to the membership fees